sedhossein/clean-code-with-clear-coder/README.md

 - Use intention revealing names.
 Choosing good names takes time but saves more than it takes.The name of a variable, function, or class, should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.
 If a name requires a comment, then the name does not reveal its intent.

+- code optimizing is not just one level in your project (if it need to optimization), in evey level of the project the optimization have some sections to do .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna